The Teichm\"uller and Riemann Moduli Stacks: Connectedness properties of and the graph of -homotopy.

 \begin{proof} Let $J_0$ represent a Hopf surface of type IIc, that is associated to a contracting diagonal matrix

 with $0<\vert\lambda_1\vert<\vert\lambda_2\vert<1$. \\ Assume that $J_0\cdot f$ belongs to the same connected component as $J_0$.
-Then there exists a smooth family of Hopf surfaces $\mathcal X\to [0,1]$ with endpoints $X_0$ and $X_{J_0\cdot f}$.
-By \cite[Theorem 7.2]{circle}, there exists an analytic space $K$, obtained by gluing together a finite number of Kuranishi spaces of Hopf surfaces (up to taking the product with some vector space) such that the family $\pi$ maps onto a smooth path into $K$.
-Using the description of the Kuranishi spaces of Hopf surfaces in \cite[Theorem 2]{We}, it is easy to check that \begin{enumerate} \item[(i)] $K$ is a manifold. \item[(ii)] The points of $K$ encoding the type IIa Hopf surfaces belongs to a submanifold of codimension $2$. \end{enumerate} Hence, by transversality, we may replace the initial path with a path with same endpoints and such that all surfaces along this path are linear, that is not of type IIa.
-A neigborhood of the path in $K$ is then obtained by gluing together open subsets of $\text{GL}_2(\mathbb C)$ and we may assume that the deformation is isomorphic to the quotient of $\mathbb C^2\setminus\{(0,0)\}\times [0,1]$ by the action generated by
+Then there exists a $c$-homotopy of Hopf surfaces $\mathcal X\to [0,1]$ with endpoints $X_0$ and $X_{J_0\cdot f}$: just take the tautological family above a smooth path in $\I$ joining $J_0$ to $J_0\cdot f$.
+By \cite[Theorem 8.1]{circle}, there exists an analytic space $K$ encoding the complex structures in a neighborhood of the path and obtained by gluing together a finite number of Kuranishi spaces of Hopf surfaces (up to taking the product with some vector space) such that the family $\pi$ maps onto a smooth path into $K$.
+Using the description of the Kuranishi spaces of Hopf surfaces in \cite[Theorem 2]{We}, it is easy to check that \begin{enumerate} \item[(i)] $K$ is a manifold. \item[(ii)] The points of $K$ encoding the type IIa Hopf surfaces belongs to a submanifold of complex codimension at least $1$. \end{enumerate} Hence, by transversality, we may replace the initial path defining the $c$-homotopy with a new path and a thus a new $c$-homotopy with same endpoints and such that all surfaces along this path are linear, that is not of type IIa.
+Such a family is locally and thus globally since the base is an interval isomorphic to the quotient of $\mathbb C^2\setminus\{(0,0)\}\times [0,1]$ by the action generated by

 for $A$ a smooth map from $[0,1]$ into $\text{GL}_2(\mathbb C)$ which is equal to \eqref{matrice} at $0$.
 In particular, this means that $A(1)$ is conjugated to \eqref{matrice} by, say, $M$.
 Hence the map